diagno-intelligent/Diagnostics_Diagno_Intelliegent_Systems/README.md

 ## 🚀 Overview

-Brief description of what your project does and why it exists.

 PulmoVista is a Streamlit web application deployed on Streamlit Cloud that detects lung abnormalities from DICOM images using a YOLOv10 trained model and Machine learning ensemble models for feature engineering and classification on medical imaging data.